mandele1999/sql-data-warehouse-project/README.md

 ---
 ## Acknowledgements
 Special thanks to [Baraa Khatib Salkini](https://www.linkedin.com/in/baraa-khatib-salkini/) for their invaluable guidance and support throughout this project.
-Their insights and expertise in SQL and data architecture played a crucial role in shaping this project.
+His insights and expertise in SQL and data architecture played a crucial role in shaping this project.

 ---